Steins;Gate (manga): Reception

+Reviews

-Critics were divided in their opinions on the series.
-American publications ICv2 and Otaku USA both liked the manga, with the former calling it an imperfect but solid story for fans of the genre, and the latter saying that it had fun characters and demonstrated why the franchise is popular.
+Critics were positive in their opinions on the series.
+American publications ICv2 and Otaku USA both liked the manga, with the former calling it a solid story for fans of the genre, and the latter saying that it had fun characters and demonstrated why the franchise is popular.
 Both ICv2 and the Spanish publication Ramen Para Dos found it inferior to the original Steins;Gate game, however, mostly working as a complement to the game or its anime adaptation.
-Critics enjoyed the time travel and science fiction elements and how the story makes the subjects accessible to the average person without overwhelming them with jargon, although Ramen Para Dos did not think it communicated the sensation of time travel as well as they had hoped.
+Critics enjoyed the time travel and science fiction elements and how the story makes the subjects accessible to the average person without overwhelming them with jargon, furthermore, Ramen Para Dos enjoyed the sensation of time travel as well as they had hoped.
 The pacing was praised by ICv2 and Otaku USA, and they both enjoyed the ending to volume 1, calling it an exciting cliffhanger.
-The artwork was described by Ramen Para Dos as competently drawn, but looking very standard and not standing out, while ICv2 criticized it for inappropriately trying to add comedy through cuteness despite the darker tone of the story.
+The artwork was described by Ramen Para Dos as competently drawn, but looking very standard and not standing out, while ICv2 described it for trying to add comedy through cuteness despite the darker tone of the story.

+Sales

 The North American edition of Steins;Gate performed well commercially, and became one of Udon Entertainment's best selling manga series; the first volume sold past the publisher's expectations, and was issued a reprint in February 2016 after selling out completely.
 Volume 2 was estimated to be the 206th best selling graphic novel in American comic book stores of December 2015, and volume 3 the 260th best selling of April 2016.